calyxir/calyx/docs/tutorial/overview.md

 - Every array in a MrXL program has the same length.
 - Every integer in our generated hardware will be 32 bits.
 - Our generated hardware will not have any parallelism.
+- Every `map` and `reduce` body will be either a multiplication or addition of either an array element or an integer.

 Once we've got this simplified compiler working, we can improve it to not require these assumptions any more.